 How often and how long does the preschool co-op meet?

 Preschool is twice a week from 9:00am to 11:30.
 We mainly follow the public school’s schedule, but we decide as a group when and how long to take breaks for holidays and such.

 What is your daily schedule like?

-Sometimes the order of instruction does not take place exactly as written above, but the time allotment stays about the same everyday no matter the order.
+Sometimes the order of instruction does not take place exactly as written above, but the time allotment stays about the same every day no matter the order.

 Do you use a specific curriculum?

 Yes and no. I am in the process of writing our phonemic awareness and phonics lesson plans which I am adopting from StoryTown’s kindergarten curriculum.
 (I have access to this curriculum through the college where I am teaching).
-For math we are doing a play based curriculum.
+For math we are doing a play-based curriculum.
 I have written a scope and sequence for the school year based on recommendations from the book Teaching Mathematics in Early Childhood.
 Two moms in our group are making all the games and manipulatives needed for each strand of math.
 Writing practice is mostly made up of centers that target fine motor skills, such as beading noodles or tracing lines.
-Science and socials studies applies to the monthly theme, which is chosen by the teacher.
+Science and socials studies apply to the monthly theme, which is chosen by the teacher.
 I plan to post weekly about what we have been learning.